jupyterlab/jupyter-ai/README.md

 ## Installation

-You can use `conda` or `pip` to install Jupyter AI.
-If you're using macOS on an Apple Silicon-based Mac (M1, M1 Pro, M2, etc.), we strongly recommend using `conda`.
+You can use `pip` to install Jupyter AI 1.x.

 Python 3.8 or newer is required; older versions of Python do not support the `typing` module we use, and as of June 30, 2023, have reached end of life.